sschmutz/PangoLineageTranslator/README.md

 <br>

-These two names do indeed describe the same Pango Lineage and are synonyms only that the short form uses [defined aliases](https://github.com/cov-lineages/pango-designation/blob/master/pango_designation/alias_key.json) to abbreviate the long form.
+These two names do indeed describe the same Pango Lineage and are synonyms, only that the short form uses [defined aliases](https://github.com/cov-lineages/pango-designation/blob/master/pango_designation/alias_key.json) to abbreviate the long form.